majeedraza1/carousel-slider/readme.txt

 7. Front-end example of image lightbox.

 == Changelog ==

+= version 1.8.9 - 2018-07-12 =
+* Tweak - Update Owl Carousel version to v2.3.4 as fix rewind issue.
+* Tweak - Transfer inline script to external file so that it should not conflict when combine scripts.
+* Fixed - PHP notice of terms if WooCommerce is not installed.
+* Dev - Tested with WooCommerce version 3.4

 = version 1.8.8 - 2018-04-18 =
 * Fixed - Roll back to Owl Carousel version 2.2.1 as new version has a bug relating to rewind feature that creates conflict with previous version.